wkgcass/vproxy/doc/command.md

 #### update

 Update in-buffer-size or out-buffer-size of a socks5 server.
+Also, whether to allow non backend endpoints can be updated.

 ```
-update socks5-server s5 in-buffer-size 8192 out-buffer-size 8192
+update socks5-server s5 in-buffer-size 8192 out-buffer-size 8192 allow-non-backend
 "OK"
 ```